-At the start hotel you will find parking facilities for the duration of the journey.
-Hotel parking space in the garage approx. 70 euros per week in category A or approx. 50 euros per week in category B, payable on site.
-In category A it is necessary to make a reservation directly at the hotel, in category B. no reservations are possible!
-You will find free, unguarded parking spaces outside the city center (exhibition grounds).
-You will receive detailed information about the parking options at the hotel booked for you with the detailed travel documents two weeks before the start of your journey.
+At the start hotel you will find parking facilities for the duration of the trip.
+Hotel parking in the garage or in a car park outside costs approximately 10 to 20 euros per day and car, this is payable on site.
+A reservation in advance is not possible.
+Free, unguarded parking spaces can be found outside the city center.
+You will receive further information about parking options with the detailed travel documents approximately 2-3 weeks before the start of the trip.

 Condition of cycle paths

-The course is flat to slightly hilly, but also has some steep sections to offer.
+The route is flat to slightly hilly, but also has some steep sections to offer.
 The strenuous passage is the way up the Monti Berici.
-The first two stages are predominantly on cycle paths, south and east of Lake Garda mostly on economic routes and secondary roads.
-Due to the lack of bike paths there are some parts of the road that are unavoidable on moderately busy roads.
-The route is almost asphalted and has its own signposting.
+The first two stages run mainly on bike paths, south and east of Lake Garda mostly on farm roads and side roads.
+Due to the lack of cycle paths there, some sections on roads with moderate traffic are unavoidable.
+The route is almost completely paved and has its own signage.

 Available rental bikes

-For this trip, you can choose between 7-speed unisex touring bikes with back pedal and 21-speed unisex touring bikes in different frame heights as well as electric bikes.
-For people over 1.85m, men's bikes can also be made available for people taller than 1.85m.
+For this trip you can choose between 7-speed unisex touring bikes with back pedal and 21-speed unisex touring bikes with freewheel in different frame sizes as well as unisex electric bikes with back pedal.
+21-speed men's touring bikes with freewheel can be made available for people taller than 1.85m.
 Simply let us know what bike you want when you make your booking.

 Touring information and rental bike